Huegoxaga/notes/math/probability-statistics.md

 ### Markov Chains

 - It is used predict the future state(matrix ![$X_1$](https://render.githubusercontent.com/render/math?math=%24X_1%24)) by multiply the matrix of transition probabilities(P) by the current state(matrix ![$X_0$](https://render.githubusercontent.com/render/math?math=%24X_0%24)).
   - Each current or future state has `N` elements and represented by a `N X 1` matrix.
-During each step, each element will transit part of it to other element or part of other element to itself.
+During each step, each element will
+    - lose part of it to other element
+    - gain from other element
+    - have part of it unchanged
-  - The probability matrix is a `N X N` matrix.
+  - The probability(transition) matrix is a `N X N` matrix.
 It has element from first to last on each row from left to right, and first row represents how each element will transit to the first element, and second row represents how each element will transit to the second element and so on.
     - The probability matrix should be stochastic which means all element in each column will add up to 1.
   - The probability matrix should be a regular matrix which means for all P^n(n>1) all its element should be greater than one.
   - Using the transpose of all the matrix can be an alternative way to write the formula.
 In this case multiply the initial state by the probability matrix.